 Click to see the Character List of this play set in a Health Resort

-Click to see the Photo Gallery & Cast List of this original ‘self written’ swashbuckling adventure – beginning with Fairy Twinkletoes immortal lines:
+Click to see the Guardian Report that has now been added to the Photo Gallery & Cast List of this original ‘self written’ swashbuckling adventure – beginning with Fairy Twinkletoes immortal lines:

 “The Fairy of this pantomime I be, With Wings and Wand as you can see.
 From a Copter I have come, To see this story is unspun’ etc